 ShaRi has been married for over 38 years to Donald Tarpley.
 They have 4 children, 2 nieces and 7 grandchildren.
 She has traveled extensively and has lived in Spain and Japan for several years, while her husband served in the United States Navy for 20 years.

-RuthE, resides in Orlando with her two daughters.
+RuthE, resides in Orlando with her husband and her two daughters.
 She lives to serve the Lord in all areas of life by partnering with her church and local Christian outreach programs as well as in her day to day life as an independent artist.